ssokolow/quicktile/docs/commands.rst

 ----

-.. todo:: Move the descriptions into the source code and then make this file
+.. todo:: Move the descriptions in :doc:`commands` into the source code and
-          programmatically generated.
+          then make it programmatically generated.

 Special thanks to `David Stygstra <https://github.com/stygstra>`_ for creating the initial 25 diagrams and establishing their style.